lavary/crunz/README.md

 ### Force run

-While development it may be useful to force run all tasks regardless of their actual run time, it can be archived by adding `--force` to `schedule:run`:
+While in development it may be useful to force run all tasks regardless of their actual run time, which can be achieved by adding `--force` to `schedule:run`:

 ```bash
 vendor/bin/crunz schedule:run --force